 "Hydrographic Dictionary". included in S-32 are intended to cover extensively hydrography and marine cartography The SNPWG met twice in 2012.
-The 14th while definitions related to geodesy, land meeting took place at the IHB from 13 to 17 surveying, law of the sea, mathematics, navigation and physics will be included to the the Finnish Transport Agency in Helsinki, extent required for clarity and to avoid ambiguity.
+The 14th surveying, law of the sea, mathematics, extent required for clarity and to avoid ambiguity.
 Whenever possible, reference will be made to the relevant responsible organization.
 Accordingly the HDWG plans to review all terms currently included in S-32 for their relevance and propose which definitions should be removed from S-32.